top of page

 • The one page rpg Lasers and Feelings in the episode “So Then I Started Blasting”

-• A distance based combat rpg D6 Feet Under in the episode “A Storm, A Ship, And A One Way Trip”
+• A distance combat rpg D6 Feet Under in the episode “A Storm, A Ship, And A One Way Trip”

 • A Powered by the Apocalypse rpg that mechanically rewards emotionally bonding with other people, Shepherds, in the episode “Deli Of The Beast”